kustomzone/chrome-tabs/README.md

 <img src="https://media.githubusercontent.com/media/jaswsinc/chrome-tabz/dev/assets/images/electron-icon.png" width="64" align="right" />

-ChromeTabz requires a `window.document` object.
+ChromeTabs requires a `window.document` object.
 Generally speaking, most NodeJS projects do not incorporate a web browser.
-However, there are some exceptions, and Electron apps are one of those. **ChromeTabz works great as a tabbed interface for Electron apps!**
+However, there are some exceptions, and Electron apps are one of those. **ChromeTabs works great as a tabbed interface for Electron apps!**

 #### Suggested CSS/Styles